Writing your own functions

 Combining with mutate() - the replace_na function

-Let’s look at the yearly CO2 emissions dataset we loaded earlier.
+Let’s look at the yearly CO2 emissions dataset.

 mutate(across(